-Product Tier Description Without m Tier 1: Export Market Ready These are tourism products that operate at international industry standard levels, and have the knowledge, systems and finances in place needed to work through travel trade distribution sales channels.
-This Tier focuses on assisting the market ready products to increase business and enhance their operations. community ultimately f implementa ready classi delivery of well-accepto destinations market resp the internat have client experiences Assessing Tier 2: Market Ready This Tier's community tourism product operates legally and has reached the basic level of readiness to welcome visitors, but there are shortfalls in meeting international industry standards, and hospitality / service / marketing levels.
+Product Tier Description Tier 1: Export Market Ready These are tourism products that operate at international industry standard levels, and have the knowledge, systems and finances in place needed to work through travel trade distribution sales channels.
+This Tier focuses on assisting the market ready products to increase business and enhance their operations.
+Tier 2: Market Ready This Tier's community tourism product operates legally and has reached the basic level of readiness to welcome visitors, but there are shortfalls in meeting international industry standards, and hospitality / service / marketing levels.
 The Tier focuses on building participation and success in the tourism industry by communities and community members as community tourism operators and employees.
-Tier 3: Start-Up Product Stage In this tier the community tourism product is in the planning and start-up mode or basically undeveloped but there is an interest in pursuing tourism as an economic development activity.
-This Tier builds awareness, initiates planning and develops the capacity of communities, businesses and individuals to enter the tourism sector. enterprises/c for identific opportunity, and support and a plan national b opportunity.
+Tier 3: Visitor Ready/Start- Up Product Stage In this tier the community tourism product is in the planning and start-up mode or basically undeveloped but there is an interest in pursuing tourism as an economic development activity.
+This Tier builds awareness, initiates planning and develops the capacity of communities, businesses and individuals to enter the tourism sector.